ExFed/nosr/README.md

 The parser should also support cases like this:

-    you could also just write a plain-text file and call it \"NOSr\" so long as it appropriately escapes reserved chars.
+    you could also just write a plain-text file and call it \"nosr\" so long as it appropriately escapes reserved chars.

 ### Comments